 Whether it’s to make sure their seat belt is buckled up, making sure they’re healthy and even ensuring safety while taking a bath.

-Despite all these things, one thing that has always troubled me is how to be sure of child’s safety while they’re sleeping.
-And I can safely say that I am not the only one, you’re worries about them too.
+Despite all these things, one thing that has always troubled me is how to be sure of the child’s safety while they’re sleeping.
+And I can safely say that I am not the only one, you’re worried about them too.

 In fact, I have spoken to many mothers who have shown concern of their baby’s safety during sleep.
 So here I will be sharing a few tips to ensure our newborn’s safety during sleep - especially to mothers who are dealing with their first child's.

-I am sure you’ve all heard of the ABC’s of sleeping safe?
+I am sure you’ve all heard of the ABC’s of sleeping safely?
 Guess what the A stands for?
 You guessed it right, ALONE.